j6k4m8/gistnb/README.md

 # gistnb

+> [!WARNING]
+> This is currently a work in progress and may undergo breaking changes.

 When sharing a Jupyter notebook, there are a few common ways of sharing dependencies:

 | How dependencies are listed        | Advantages                                              | Disadvantages                                                       |